Model organism: Disease models

 Spontaneous models refer to diseases that are analogous to human conditions that occur naturally in the animal being studied.
 These models are rare, but informative.
 Negative models essentially refer to control animals, which are useful for validating an experimental result.
 Orphan models refer to diseases for which there is no human analog and occur exclusively in the species studied.

 The increase in knowledge of the genomes of non-human primates and other mammals that are genetically close to humans is allowing the production of genetically engineered animal tissues, organs and even animal species which express human diseases, providing a more robust model of human diseases in an animal model.

 Animal models observed in the sciences of psychology and sociology are often termed animal models of behavior.
 It is difficult to build an animal model that perfectly reproduces the symptoms of depression in patients.
 Depression, as other mental disorders, consists of endophenotypes that can be reproduced independently and evaluated in animals.
 An ideal animal model offers an opportunity to understand molecular, genetic and epigenetic factors that may lead to depression.
-By using animal models, the underlying molecular alterations and the causal relationship between genetic or environmental alterations and depression can be examined, which would afford a better insight into pathology of depression.
+By using animal models, the underlying molecular alterations and the causal relationship between genetic or environmental alterations and depression can be examined, which would afford a better insight into the pathology of depression.
 In addition, animal models of depression are indispensable for identifying novel therapies for depression.